JohnKendrick/PDielec/docs/_sources/pdgui.rst.txt

    The Scenario Tab for a Single Crystal

-The mode of calculation is selected at the top of the tab, followed by the global azimuthal angle and the angle of incidence.
+The method of calculation is selected at the top of the tab, followed by the global azimuthal angle and the angle of incidence.
 The global azimuthal angle controls the rotation of all the layers around the laboratory Z-axis, although each layer also has its own azimuthal angle as will be described later.

-The layers of the system are defined by a superstrate, a collection of film layers (which includes the dielectric material being studied by DFT) and finally a substrate.
-The superstrate and substrate are semi-infinite materials that must have an isotropic permittivity, which can be complex.
+The layer information is provided as a spread-sheet of materials, with the specification of the thickness of the layer, the (hkl) parameters of the surface, the azimuthal angle of the layer and an option to treat the layer coherently or incoherently.
-In the case of the *Thick slab* mode, the substrate is not used, instead, the last layer in the list of layers is used as the semi-infinite material.
-This material need not be isotropic.
+The material at the top of the list is the superstrate, which should be isotropic and non-absorbing.
+It is treated as a semi-infinite material.

-The layers are shown in the GUI in order with the superstrate at the top.
-There are pull-down menus to choose a material for the superstrate and substrate, or the real and imaginary components of their isotropic permittivity can be specified manually.

-Underneath the superstrate specification is shown a list of film layers, by default only the dielectric material being studied by DFT is shown.
-Each line in the list shows the thickness of the film, its surface in terms of (hkl) and its azimuthal angle.
-This is sufficient information to define the orientation of the crystal in laboratory coordinates.
-Further information on this is given the the section describing :ref:`the-layer-editor`.

-The slice thickness is used to help in those cases that experience numerical problems when solving the single-crystal optical equations.
-Problems of overflow arise, especially for thick films.
-By default, the slice thickness is set to zero and now slicing is employed.
-If a non-zero value is given, any film that is thicker than this value is subdivided (sliced) into adjacent thinner layers.
-Although the results should be the same if slicing is used or not, the computational time goes up linearly with the number of slices.

-In the case of the *Partially incoherent thin film* mode, it is necessary to provide further information about the sampling of the geometrical parameters.
-The *Percentage of partial incoherence* provides a percentage perturbation of the geometric parameters.
-All angles are sampled from a uniform distribution on either side of the mean value by this percentage of 90\ :superscript:`o`.
-The film thickness is also varied on either side of the mean value by this percentage of the mean value.

-The number of samples used in sampling is given by the value of *Number of partially incoherent samples*.
-When smoothing is required the size of the *Incoherent smoothing filter, kernel size* must be 3 or greater.
-Only odd numbers are accepted.
-This value can be as large as possible, but should not exceed the number of data points between true peaks.
-The polynomial degree of the smoothing function is given by the *Incoherent smoothing filter, polynomial*, values of 3 or 4 are recommended.
+The material at the bottom of the list is the substrate, which is also semi-infinite.
+Although, if only reflectance information is needed, this can be an anisotropic, absorbing material.
+The layer in-between is initially set to the DFT dielectric material.
+New layers can be added by pressing the *New layer...* button and choosing from what is available in the database.
+The position of the layers can be adjusted by pressing the up and down buttons and a layer can be removed by pressing the *delete* button.
+There are options to treat the layer, coherently or incoherently available from the *Options* pull down.

+Pressing the button which shows the name of the material, brings up the layer editor window for that material, which is described in more detail below.

 Finally, there is a legend that can be provided for the Plotting Tab.

 .. _the-layer-editor: